-Behind the scenes, the library takes the IFC, converts it into geometry, metadata, and materials, adjusts and corrects the hierarchy and loads the generated GameObject hierarchy into the Unity scene (Figure 3).
-To provide the developer with all the required BIM information, the GameObjects generated by the library have extra scripts attached to them; the latter contain further metadata, such as element property sets and attributes, as well as as-planned data as can be seen in Figure 4.
+Behind the scenes, the library imports the IFC file, converts it into geometry, metadata, and materials, adjusts and corrects the hierarchy and loads the generated GameObject hierarchy into the Unity scene (Figure 3).
+To provide the developer with all the required BIM information, the GameObjects generated by the library have extra scripts attached to them; the latter can convey further metadata, such as element property sets and attributes, as well as as-planned data as can be seen in Figure 4.
 All the included data can be used in any way the developer sees fit, for example for filtering, searching, special visualisations, etc.